 The strategy enables you to build meaningful and long-lasting relations.
 You get loyal and high-value customers since social media users are likely to recommend a product or service to their buddies and family once, they test and prove its worth.

-When you use influencers, you expand your audience and positioning online.
+When you use influencers or hire a brand ambassador agency, you expand your audience and positioning online.
+The fans of the influencer or tradeshow models who may not be your clients will begin to know about your brand, who you are, and the solution you are providing.
 The fans of the influencer who may not be your clients will begin to know about your brand, who you are, and the solution you are providing.

 But for you to maximize influencer strategy, you need to provide valuable content.
 That is your product or service should add to the influencer’s and the follower’s social media presence.